S0urceror/MSX-USB/INSTALL.md

 * CALL EJECTDISK - eject the current mounted disk image

 ### Multi purpose USB port
-The ROM image also contains an UNAPI compatible USB Host driver.
+The ROM image now also contains an UNAPI compatible USB Host driver.

 You can do the following things:
 * [APILIST.COM](https://github.com/S0urceror/MSX-USB/raw/master/drivers/UsbEthernet/dist/apilist.com) MSXUSB to check that the UNAPI driver is ready and works.
 * [LSUSB.COM](https://github.com/S0urceror/MSX-USB/raw/master/drivers/UsbEthernet/dist/lsusb.com) to list all technical USB information from the connected USB device.
 * [USBETHER.COM](https://github.com/S0urceror/MSX-USB/blob/master/drivers/UsbEthernet/dist/usbether.com) to install the USB Ethernet Driver.
 You can then subsequently run `INL i` to install Internestor Lite.
 When all goes well you can then run any TCP/IP applications like `TELNET`, `HUB`, `HGET`, `TFTP`, etc. More information about this you can find on [Konamiman's](https://www.konamiman.com/msx/msx-e.html#inl2) website.
-* [USBKEYBD.COM](https://github.com/S0urceror/MSX-USB/raw/master/drivers/UsbKeyboard/dist/usbkeybd.bin) to install the USB HID Keyboard driver.
+* BLOAD ("[USBKEYBD.BIN](https://github.com/S0urceror/MSX-USB/raw/master/drivers/UsbKeyboard/dist/usbkeybd.bin)"),R to install the USB HID Keyboard driver.
 This will enable any connected USB HID compliant keyboard.

 ## Flashing the image
 To flash the ROM's you need an appropriate flashing tool.
 For my SCC compatible mapper I use the OPF tool.
 I believe it was created by Manuel Pazos.
 You can find it [here](https://www.msxcartridgeshop.com/bin/opf.zip).

 It is simple to use OPF.
 The following statement automatically finds the (mega-)flash cartridge and flashes image.rom.

-`OPF image.rom`
+`OPF nextor.rom`